-- (1) Each Financial Warrantor providing proof of financial responsibility in a form described in Rules 4.3.6, 4.3.7, 4.3.8, 4.3.9, and 4.3.10 shall notify the Board within sixty days (60) of any net loss incurred in any quarterly period. - (2) Whenever the Board receives a notice under Rule 4.15(1) or fails to receive a certification or a substitute Warranty as required by Rule 4.1.2(5), or otherwise has reason to believe that a Financial Warranty has been materially impaired, it may convene a hearing for the purpose of determining whether impairment has in fact occurred.

-- (3) Whenever the Board elects to convene a hearing pursuant to Rule 4.15(2), it may hire an independent consultant to provide expert advice at the hearing.
+- (1) Each Financial Warrantor providing proof of financial responsibility in a form described in Rules 4.3.6, 4.3.7, 4.3.8, 4.3.9, and 4.3.10 shall notify the Board within sixty (60) days (60) of any net loss incurred in any quarterly period. - (2) Whenever the Board receives a notice under Rule 4.15(1) or fails to receive a certification or a substitute Warranty as required by Rule 4.1.2(5), or otherwise has reason to believe that a Financial Warranty has been materially impaired, it may convene a hearing for the purpose of determining whether impairment has in fact occurred. - (3) Whenever the Board elects to convene a hearing pursuant to Rule 4.15(2), it may hire an independent consultant to provide expert advice at the hearing.
 The fees for any such consultant shall be paid by the Financial Warrantor, and no consultant shall be hired until the Financial Warrantor signs a written fee agreement in such form as the Board may prescribe.
 In the event that a Financial Warrantor refuses to sign such an agreement, the Board may, without hearing, order the Financial Warrantor to provide an alternate form of Financial Warranty. - (4) At any such hearing, if the Board finds that a Financial Warranty has been materially impaired, it may order the Financial Warrantor to provide an alternate form of Financial Warranty. - (5) A Financial Warrantor shall have ninety (90) days to provide an alternate warranty required under Rule 4.15(4).

-4.16 RELEASE OF WARRANTIES - PROSPECTING OPERATIONS
+4.16 RELEASE OF WARRANTIES - EXPLORATION OPERATIONS

-4.16.1 Operator Application For Release of Warranties
+4.16.1 Operator Application for Release of Warranties

-- (1) Upon the completion of reclamation, any person that filed with the Board or Office a Prospecting Notice and Financial Warranties shall submit to the Office by Certified Mail and separate from other types of communication to the Board or Office a Reclamation Report and request for reclamation responsibility release stating that reclamation is finished. - (2) Such report shall contain, at a minimum: - the name of the operation, the name of the operator, file number of the Prospecting Notice of Intent and the name, mailing address and phone number of the contact person; - (b) a signed statement by the Prospector that all reclamation requirements of the prospecting notice have been satisfied: - (c) a narrative describing site grading, topsoil replacement, successful revegetation and other stabilization activities, as appropriate; - (d) suitable photographs of the reclaimed area; and - (e) a map of sufficient detail to determine the location of the prospecting activity. - (3) The Office shall, within thirty (30) days after receiving said report, or as soon thereafter as weather conditions permit, inspect the lands and reclamation described in the notice to determine if the Operator has complied with all applicable requirements. - (4) If the Office finds the reclamation to be in compliance with the requirements of the Notice of Intent, Rules and Regulations, and the Statute, the Office shall release all applicable performance and financial warranties.
-The financial warranty shall not be held for more than thirty (30) calendar days after the Office finds that the Prospector has successfully completed reclamation.
-However, an appeal to the release of the Financial Warranties shall stay the release on the thirtieth (30) day pending a Formal Board Hearing.
+- (1) Upon the completion of reclamation, any person that filed with the Board or Office an Exploration Notice of Intent and Financial Warranties shall submit to the Office by Certified Mail and separate from other types of communication to the Board or Office a Reclamation Report and request for reclamation responsibility release stating that reclamation is finished. - (2) Such report shall contain, at a minimum: - (a) the name of the operation, the name of the operator Person conducting exploration, file number of the Exploration Notice of Intent and the name, mailing address and phone number of the contact person; - a signed statement by the Person conducting exploration that all reclamation requirements of the Exploration Notice have been satisfied; - (c) a narrative describing site grading, topsoil replacement, successful revegetation and other stabilization activities, as appropriate; - (d) suitable photographs of the reclaimed area; and - (e) a map of sufficient detail to determine the location of the exploration activity. - (3) The Office shall, within ninety (90) calendar days after receiving said report, or as soon thereafter as weather conditions permit, inspect the lands and reclamation described in the notice to determine if the Operator Person conducting exploration has complied with all applicable requirements. - (4) If the Office finds the reclamation to be in compliance with the requirements of the Notice of Intent, Rules and Regulations, and the Act, the Office shall release all applicable performance and financial warranties.
+The financial warranty shall not be held for more than sixty (60) calendar days after the Office finds that the Notice of Intent Operator has successfully completed reclamation.
+However, an appeal to the release of the financial warranties shall stay the release on the sixtieth (60th) day pending a Formal Board Hearing.